-The University also institutes measures to protect the personal privacy of those who work, study and have studied here.
-The regulation of the collection, storage, utilization, and dissemination of personal information concerning its members is part of the University’s ongoing effort to ensure that decisions concerning individuals are based on accurate information, that information gathered for one purpose is not used inappropriately for another, and that the privacy of individuals is not invaded through disclosure of sensitive information to third parties without the necessary approvals.
+The University of Guelph is committed to protecting the privacy of those who work and study here and to operating in an open and accountable manner.
+The regulation of the collection, storage, utilization, and dissemination of personal information regarding its members is part of the University’s ongoing effort to ensure that decisions concerning individuals are based on accurate information, that information gathered for one purpose is not used inappropriately for another, and that the privacy of individuals is not compromised by the disclosure of sensitive information to third parties without the necessary approvals.

-All departments of the University are governed by relevant legislated provisions affecting personal privacy and access to information such as the Freedom of Information and Protection of Privacy Act (FIPPA), the Regulated Health Professions Act, the Health Protection and Promotion Act, the Health Care Consent Act, the Mental Health Act and the Personal Information Protection and Electronic Documents Act.
+All departments of the University are governed by relevant legislated provisions affecting personal privacy and access to information such as the Freedom of Information and Access to Privacy Act (FIPPA), the Regulated Health Professions Act, the Health Protection and Promotion Act, the Health Care Consent Act, the Mental Health Act, and the Personal Information Protection and Electronic Documents Act (PIPEDA).